 Submit articles to the Journal of Hand Surgery at http://ees.elsevier.com/jhs/.

 Aims and scopeThe Journal of Hand Surgery publishes original, peer-reviewed articles related to the pathophysiology, diagnosis, and treatment of diseases and conditions of the upper extremity; these include both clinical and basic science studies along with case reports.
-Special features include History of Hand Surgery, A Touch of Humanity, Review Articles (including Current Concepts, Surgical Techniques, Evidence-Based Medicine, In Brief, Hand Syndromes, Hand Surgery Practice, Hand Surgery Complications, and Evidence-Based Medicine Article Reviews), Reviews of Books and Media, and Letters to the Editor.
-Accepted submissions will be published in the print journal as well as in the online version.
-Supplemental materials may be published in the online version with reference to it in the print version.
-Before beginning to write for The Journal of Hand Surgery, prospective authors should read these Instructions completely.
-Authors will also benefit from reading
+Special features include Review Articles (including Current Concepts and Hand Surgery Landscape), Reviews of Books and Media, and Letters to the Editor.
+Before beginning to write for The Journal of Hand Surgery, prospective authors should read these instructions completely.
+Authors will also benefit from reading:

 •Manske PR.
 Structures and format of peer-reviewed scientific manuscripts.
 J Hand Surg Am.
 2006;31(7):1051–1055.